 As a result, your small idea with big implications was birthed into a business.

-While 8 out of 10 SMBs fail in the first year, yours defies gravity and continues to grow and expand.
+According to Forbes, 8 out of 10 SMBs fail in the first year.
+Yet yours defies gravity and continues to grow and expand.
 Not only does your vision for the business continue to so greatly serve others.
 Also, your vision for the business inspires clients to share your light, so all the world can see.

 Then, with growth and expansion come all of the process-, discipline- and leadership-bound issues which are part of being a successful, visionary entrepreneur.